henrybarnacle/Neighborhood-Map-project/README.md

 API** and **Foursquare API**.

 The side-menu contains a search bar which filters the list item and markers by name.
 List items are clickable.
-Clicking on a lst item opens an info window for the relevant marker (as does clicking on the marker itself).
+Clicking on a list item opens an info window for the relevant marker (as does clicking on the marker itself).

 When opened, the info windows contain information from Foursquare's venue api about each location,